 - This proposed ordinance would apply to any store, restaurant, delicatessen, catering vehicle, school, non-profit or any other organization, group or individual which regularly provides food for public consumption on or off its premises.

 - This proposed ordinance would include plates, cups, bowls, take-out food clamshells and other products used to serve food or beverages.

 This ordinance would ensure that all food and beverages prepared in Davis would be served with reusable, recyclable or compostable products.

-In order to reduce the amount of waste sent to the landfill and to reduce the amount of persistent litter while increasing progress toward our goal for zero waste, the City of Davis is proposing the adoption of a new ordinance that will prohibit food providers within the City of Davis from providing prepared food or drink in any non-recyclable, non-compostable disposable food service ware, including expanded polystyrene foam.
+In order to reduce the amount of waste sent to the landfill and to reduce the amount of persistent litter while increasing progress toward our goal for zero waste, the City of Davis adopted a new ordinance to prohibit food providers within the City of Davis from providing prepared food or drink in any non-recyclable, non-compostable disposable food service ware, including expanded polystyrene foam.